oracle/rwloadsim/docs/ERRORLIST.md

 ### RWL-321 warning: "nostatistics has no effect here"
 The nostatistics statement only has an effect inside a declared proedure.

+### RWL-322 error: "user requested break"
+The $ora01013:break option is in effect and ctrl-c has caused a break.

 ### RWL-600 internal error: '%s'
 An abnormal situation caused an internal error in rwloadsim.
 This is in most cases due to a programming error and it